Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 ...That was a better description, actually.
 Apparently Thompson was better with his words too.

-"Coulda sworn I was out…" Campbell muttered.
+"Coulda sworn I was out..."
+Campbell muttered.
 His *everything* still hurt, but moving and functioning like a human again was coming back to him, piece by piece.

 "Naw!
 Lemme go get the NCO, he’s just around the - **OW!!"**